Adobe-Marketing-Cloud/aep-sdks-documentation/README.md

 {% embed url="https://www.youtube.com/watch?v=p\_TZ6\_z2D0E" caption="" %}

 ## Supported Platforms

+{% hint style="warning" %}
+## End of support for Adobe Experience Platform Mobile SDK plugins for Unity

+Effective March 30, 2022, support for Adobe Experience Platform Mobile SDKs on Unity is no longer active.
+While you may continue using our libraries, Adobe no longer plans to update, modify, or provide support for these libraries.
+Please contact your Adobe CSM for details.
+{% endhint %}

 The Adobe Experience Platform Mobile SDK provides support for the following platforms: